uber/fiber/README.md

 * Supported cluster management systems:
 	* Kubernetes (Tested with Google Kubernetes Engine on Google cloud)

-We are interested in supporting other luster management systems like [Slurm](https://slurm.schedmd.com/), if you want to contribute to it please let us know.
+We are interested in supporting other cluster management systems like [Slurm](https://slurm.schedmd.com/), if you want to contribute to it please let us know.

 Check [here](https://uber.github.io/fiber/platforms/) for details.